School Information

 Our school uniform can be purchased from The Warehouse and NZ Uniforms Dunedin.

-At St Brigid’s learning positive behaviour is key to what we do.
+St Brigid's is a Positive Behaviour 4 Learning school.
 Creating a culture of support and positivity towards school is so important to a successful education.
 We use a values based, house points system in which children are rewarded for showing our School Values of Respect, Care and Responsibility.

 Girls (Summer)